-Unsinkable Boxer won in good style of his first three starts in novice hurdles and was allotted an opening handicap mark of 136.
+Unsinkable Boxer won in a good style of his first three starts in novice hurdles and was allotted an opening handicap mark of 136.

-Pipe knew he was much better than that, and is rumoured to have told champion jockey AP McCoy “this is the biggest certainty that you will ever ride” as he legged him up in the parade ring before the 24-runner contest.
+Pipe knew he was much better than that and is rumoured to have told champion jockey AP McCoy “this is the biggest certainty that you will ever ride” as he legged him up in the parade ring before the 24-runner contest.

-That confidence was reflected in the betting ring as Unsinkable Boxer was backed as if defeat was out of question and sent off the 5/2 favourite.
+That confidence was reflected in the betting ring as Unsinkable Boxer was backed as if defeat was out of the question and sent off the 5/2 favourite.